 There are other symptoms that a person might be struggling with kratom addiction.
 Some of these include:

-- Feeling the need to take kratom every day, even when trying to stop using it
+- Feeling the need to take kratom every day, even when trying to stop using it.

-- Worrying about where the next dose of kratom will come from or obsessing about when it will be
+- Worrying about where the next dose of kratom will come from or obsessing about when it will be.

-- Needing to ingest more kratom as tolerance develops
+- Needing to ingest more kratom as tolerance develops.

-- Failing to meet work, school, or personal obligations
+- Failing to meet work, school, or personal obligations.

-- Lying about kratom use
+- Lying about kratom use.

-- Becoming agitated, defensive, or aggressive when confronted about kratom use
+- Becoming agitated, defensive, or aggressive when confronted about kratom use.

-- Failing to stop taking the drug, even when attempting to do so
+- Failing to stop taking the drug, even when attempting to do so.

-- Experiencing withdrawal symptoms when not taking kratom regularly
+- Experiencing withdrawal symptoms when not taking kratom regularly.

-Kratom is an addictive drug that can lead to physical and psychological damage if abused over a long period of time.
+Kratom is an addictive drug that can lead to physical and psychological damage if used over a long period of time.
 It is important to get help to overcome this problem.
 Detox with medical oversight can ease withdrawal symptoms, and rehabilitation programs offer therapy and social support so people can get help overcoming the psychological aspects of addiction.